HISTORIC VEHICLE SCHEME - HVS

 - Servicing within a short distance from their place of garaging

 For longer journeys the operator must notify their club so details are recorded in the official Minutes or 'Day Book'.

-- HVS vehicles nominated for the Log Book system may be used for 60 days of general use (ie maintenance and personal use) each year, outside of club organised events.
-Each day’s use must be recorded in a log book issued at a registry or service centre.
-For further information see Log Book Trial.
+- HVS vehicles nominated for the LOG BOOK system may be used for 60 days of general use (i.e. personal not commercial use) each year, outside of and in addition to club approved events.
+Each day’s use must be recorded in the log book issued by the RMS via Service for NSW.
+For further information see Log Book

 Historic Vehicle Scheme FAQs

 Q: What is the HVS?
 The HVS is a conditional registration scheme that permits limited use of eligible historic vehicles on public roads.
 The limited use condition in the scheme allows the RMS to offer HVS registration with a concession on cost compared to normal registration.
 The HVS supports the aim of the heritage vehicle movement in that occasional use will "promote and encourage the restoration and preservation of motor vehicles that are thirty years of age or older."

 The HVS has three main requirements.
 1. The vehicle must be as close to original manufacturer's specifications as possible except for safety features such as seat belts and turn indicators or period accessories and options if desired.
 2. The registered operator of the vehicle must remain a financial member of an RMS Approved Historic Vehicle Club for the full period of registration.
 3. The RMS Approved Club must declare the vehicle is roadworthy at the time of establishing or renewing registration and meets the eligibility criteria for the HVS.